LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version XXX
 *Released*: XXX
 * Issue 43283: update GridAliquotViewSelector to use dropdown instead of checkboxes
+* Issue 43310: SM: Sample names that are numbers only and greater than 7 characters get truncated in file import preview.

 ### version 2.45.1
 *Released*: 14 June 2021